-Label Example
+Example Label

-A vehicle-specific Tyre and Loading Information label is attached to the vehicle's centre pillar (B-pillar).
-The Tyre and Loading Information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilogrammes and pounds.
+A vehicle-specific Tyre and Loading Information label is attached to the centre pillar (B-pillar).
+The tyre and loading information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.

-The Tyre and Loading Information label also shows the tyre size of the original equipment tyres (3) and the recommended cold tyre inflation pressures (4).
-For more information on tyres and inflation see $Tyres \Rightarrow 273$ and Tyre $Pressure \Rightarrow 276$.
+The Tyre and Loading Information label also shows the size of the original equipment tyres (3) and the recommended cold tyre inflation pressures (4).
+For more information on tyres and inflation see Tyres $\Rightarrow$ 263 and Tyre Pressure $\Rightarrow$ 265.

-There is also important loading information on the Certification label.
+There is also important loading information on the vehicle Certification/Tyre label.
 It may show the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
-See "Certification Label" later in this section.
+See "Certification/Tyre Label" later in this section.